Getting to School

-It is legal to drop off students near the pedestrian cut-through on Georgia Avenue by the tennis courts, but we must respect the neighbors and the heavy bicycle and foot traffic in the area.
-If you must drive near the Georgia cut-through:
+It is legal to drop off students near the pedestrian cut-through on Georgia Avenue by the tennis courts.
+Please respect the neighbors and the heavy bicycle and foot traffic in the area.
+If you must drive near the Georgia Avenue cut-through:

-- Watch for bicyclists coming out of the path on their way to Terman.
+- Watch for bicyclists coming out of the path on their way to Fletcher Middle School.
 The path empties somewhat abruptly onto the street, disgorging relatively inexperienced bicyclists.

 - Drive away from the path before making a U-turn, observing the law that no vehicle (and this includes bicycles) may be approaching closer than 200 feet.
 Better yet, avoid U-turning by looping through the streets at a safe speed.

 Parents and other visitors who park at the school during the day must stop in the front office to get a temporary parking permit for parking in visitor parking spaces.
 Without this permit, you may be ticketed.

 Students using the Gunn parking lot during the regular school day must buy a parking permit.
 Carpools with a carpool parking sticker receive preferred parking.
 Parking at Gunn High School is enforced randomly by the Palo Alto Police Department.
 Anyone parking in the wrong lot or without a visible permit will be issued an expensive ticket.

 Purchase parking permits in the Student Activities Center.
 Permits are available for purchase by 12th graders.
 Carpoolers have priority during the first week of school, followed by single drivers who live on the other side of El Camino.
 After that, remaining permits will be sold.
 Upon payment and completion of parking registration, a student will receive a parking sticker which must be hung from the mirror of their car with the number facing out.